AnoukSmet/Dog-Health-Tracker/README.md

 ### **Features to be implemented**

 * Currently the user can only insert image url.
 In the future I would like that the user can upload an image from its computer.
-* Have a more extensive user profile with email where you can send updates, newsletters to.
+* Have a more extensive user profile with, profile image, preferences and email where you can send updates, newsletters to.
 * Have a 'forget password' functionality.
 * Include a confirm password to make sure the user has chosen the password he/she wanted.
 * Possibility for the user to be able to add (and remove) categories they would like to specificely track for their dog like medication etc.
 * The possibility to filter the logs based on range of data or by month.
 * Expand search function so user can filter on more keywords except for log_date.
+* Submit search form as soon as the user selected a date to prevent confusion for the user.
+(Did I already click search or not)
 * Add pagination so the list of logs will be display with a max of 20 logs per page.
 * When the user has added their first log, I would like to remember the chosen metrics for any futher logs so they don't have to update this every time they add a log.
     This would be done through profile preferences or store the data in a cookie.
 * Give the user the possibility to add a 'Picture of the day' to the log and display it on the dashboard.
+* Add a graph overview page, especially for the tracking of the weight with nice visual aspect.

 [Back to Top](#table-of-contents)gi